dtupkary/dtupkary.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a graduate student at the [Institute for Quantum Computing](https://uwaterloo.ca/institute-for-quantum-computing/), Canada, where I am funded by the Mike and Ophelia Laziridis Fellowship.
+Hi.
+My name is Devashish Tupkary.
+I am a graduate student at the [Institute for Quantum Computing](https://uwaterloo.ca/institute-for-quantum-computing/), Canada, where I was awarded the Mike and Ophelia Laziridis Fellowship.
 At IQC, I am  advised by [Norbert L&uuml;tkenhaus](https://uwaterloo.ca/physics-astronomy/people-profiles/norbert-lutkenhaus).

 I also work part-time as a Research Analyst at [evolutionQ](https://www.evolutionq.com).